Tutte Polynomials for Directed Graphs: Introduction

 Our goal is to investigate how much of the theory of the Tutte polynomial extends to the digraph setting, and unearth some new identities.
 Some highlights are the following. \begin{itemize} \item The invariant $B_D$ detects whether $D$ is acyclic.
-More generally, $B_D$ contains the generating function of acyclic subgraphs of $D$, counted according to their number of arcs.
-This generalizes to digraphs the result of Stanley about acyclic orientations of graphs \cite{Stanley:acyclic-orientations}, and also the result of Backman and Hopkins about acyclic fourientations of graphs \cite{Backman:partial-orientations,Backman:fourientation-evaluations}.
-Moreover, $B_D$ contains the generating function of acyclic reorientations of $D$, counted according to their number of reoriented arcs (equivalently, according to their distance to $D$ in the graph of reorientations).
-This refines the result of Stanley about the acyclic orientations of the underlying graph. \item The invariant $B_D$ detects whether $D$ is totally cyclic.
-More generally, $B_D$ contains the generating function of totally cyclic contractions of $D$, counted according to their number of arcs.
-Moreover, $B_D$ contains the generating function of totally cyclic reorientations of $D$, counted according to their number of reoriented arcs. \item Digraphs can also be seen as \emph{mixed graphs} (a.k.a. \emph{partially oriented graphs}) by interpreting the pairs of arcs in opposite direction as \emph{unoriented edges}.
-With this perspective, the invariant $B_D$ contains the number of ways of orienting the unoriented edges to get an acyclic orientation.
-This result was already obtained by Beck, Bogard, and Pham in \cite{Beck:strict-chromatic-poly-digraph}, who defined and studied a specialization of $B_D$ which they call \emph{strict Chromatic polynomial}.
-We also obtain a generalization to mixed graphs of a result of Las Vergnas about the number of totally cyclic orientations of a graph \cite{LasVergnas:Tutte(02)}. \item The invariant $B_D$ detects the length of the longest directed path in $D$, the number of strongly-connected components, and the number of linear extensions of the acyclic graph obtained from $D$ by contracting all the strongly-connected components. \item When $D$ is planar, there is a simple relation between $B_D(-1,y,z)$ and $B_{D^*}(-1,y,z)$, where $D^*$ is a dual digraph. \item When $D$ is acyclic, there is a simple relation between $B_D(-q,y,1)$ and $B_D(q,y,1)$, and when $D$ is a tree, there is simple relation between $B_D(-q,y,z)$ and $B_D(q,y,z)$. \item $B_D$ has a \emph{quasi-symmetric function} generalization $B_D(\xx;y,z)$.
-The invariant $B_D(\xx;y,z)$ generalizes to digraphs the \emph{Tutte symmetric function} defined by Stanley for graphs \cite{Stanley:symmetric-chromatic-more}, and the chromatic quasisymmetric function defined by Shareshian and Wachs for acyclic digraphs \cite{Shareshian-Wachs:chromatic-quasisym-functions}. \end{itemize}
+More generally, $B_D$ contains the generating function of acyclic subgraphs of $D$, counted according to their number of arcs (see Corollary~\ref{cor:GFacyc2}).
+This generalizes to digraphs a result of Gessel and Sagan about acyclic sub-orientations of graphs~\cite{Gessel:Tutte-poly+DFS}.
+Additionally, $B_D$ contains the generating function of acyclic reorientations of $D$, counted according to their number of reoriented arcs (see Corollary~\ref{cor:GFacyc1}). \item The invariant $B_D$ detects whether $D$ is totally cyclic.
+More generally, $B_D$ contains the generating function of totally cyclic contractions of $D$ (see Corollary~\ref{cor:GFcyc2}) and the generating function of totally cyclic reorientations of $D$ (see Corollary~\ref{cor:GFcyc1}). \item The invariant $B_D$ detects the length of the longest directed path in $D$, the number of strongly connected components, and the number of linear extensions of the acyclic graph obtained from $D$ by contracting all the strongly connected components (see Corollary~\ref{cor:additional-prop}). \item The $B$-polynomial satisfies a partial planar duality relation (see Theorem~\ref{thm:duality}). \item Digraphs can also be seen as \emph{mixed graphs} (a.k.a. \emph{partially oriented graphs}) by interpreting the pairs of arcs in opposite direction as \emph{unoriented edges}.
+An invariant of mixed graphs called the \emph{(strict) chromatic polynomial of mixed graphs} was investigated in~\cite{Sotskov:ChromaticMixedGraphs,Sotskov:ChromaticMixedGraphsrecent,Beck:strict-chromatic-poly-digraph}.
+The $B$-polynomial of mixed graphs can be specialized to the chromatic polynomial of mixed graph (in the same way as the Tutte polynomial of graphs can be specialized to the chromatic polynomial; see Proposition~\ref{prop:chrom-partial}).
+In particular, by a result of Beck, Bogard, and Pham~\cite{Beck:strict-chromatic-poly-digraph}, one of the specializations of the $B$-polynomial gives the number of ways of orienting the unoriented edges of a mixed graph to get an acyclic orientation (see Corollary~\ref{cor:T20}).
+There is also a dual result about totally cyclic orientations of mixed graphs (see Corollary~\ref{cor:T02}), which generalizes a result of Las Vergnas~\cite{LasVergnas:Tutte(02)}. \item The $B$-polynomial has a \emph{quasi-symmetric function} generalization $B_D(\xx;y,z)$.
+The invariant $B_D(\xx;y,z)$ generalizes to digraphs the \emph{Tutte symmetric function} defined by Stanley for graphs~\cite{Stanley:symmetric-chromatic-more}, and the \emph{chromatic quasisymmetric function} defined by Shareshian and Wachs for acyclic digraphs~\cite{Shareshian-Wachs:chromatic-quasisym-functions}. \end{itemize}